 Starting painting with watercolor on yupo made me easily to adapt to it’s specific demands, while people who are used first to watercolor on paper find it very difficult.
-I found that I can approach yupo using two basic methods, one mixing wet colors on its surface and let them dry mostly untouched, to preserve their fluid aspect or using a wet brush to rearrange on the surface of yupo already dried watercolor applied earlier.
-I love yupo and I am sure that I will return to it.
+I found that I can approach yupo using two basic methods, one mixing wet colors on its surface and let them dry mostly untouched, to preserve their fluid aspect or using a wet brush to rearrange already dried watercolor applied earlier on the surface of yupo.
+I love working on yupo and I am sure that I will return to it.